shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

         }
     })
 ```
 These framework used `_super` ( or sometimes `uber` ) to invoke the parent method.
-This is because, `super` was a keyword in JavaScript, and it's not allowed to use it as an identifier or method.
+This is because, `super` was a reserved keyword ( for future ) in JavaScript, and it's not allowed to use it as an identifier or method.

-Now, the time has come; We have `super` implemented in ES6, and see how the inheritance can be done:
+Now, the time has come; the "future" mentioned in previous section is, ES6.
+JavaScript has `super` implemented in ES6.
+Now let's see how inheritance can be done:

 ```javascript
 	var myBaseObj = {